anvbackman/Programvaruteknik-DT181G/Project/README.md

 has been accomplished.
 By using a Swing Timer for the UI updates and the background thread for the background processing, the implementation achieves a separation between the two.
 The invokeLater method is then used to update Swing components safely from the background thread.

+#### Synchronization
+In the Model class the getObstacle and addObstacle methods are implemented using synchronized.
+This ensures that when multiple threads try to access the methods, only one thread can execute them at a time.
+Thus preventing potential issues related to modification of the obstacles list.

+Based on the above we may establish that the assigned goal: "The implementation need to include synchronization of parallel processes" has been accomplished.
+By marking said methods with synchronized, the code ensures that the resources are accessed safely, thus minimizing riskt that can arise in a multithread environment.

+#### Atomic updates
+To ensure that shared data is accessed and modified safely in a thread, the use of atomic updates is crusial.
+In the Model class atomic updates are used for managing the game score.
+This by the use of AtomicInteger.
+The score can then safely be incremented, reset and retrieved from the Controller.

+Based on the above we may establish that the assigned goal: "The implementation need to include the use of atomic updates" has been accomplished.
+This due to the implementation ensuring atomic updates regarding the score of the game with the use of AtomicInteger methods.
+Providing thread safety.

+#### Swing Components
+The implementation includes the Swing components JFrame in the View class which is used in the View class to represent the main window of the game by creating the GUI window with its defined configuration.
+The implementation also includes the JPanel in the GamePanel class which is used to manage the rendering of the game, such as the background, bird, obstacles and ground.
+Lastly the implementation includes the JButton component in the ButtonPanel class, which are used for the Game Info button and the Quit button.
+These button each have their own action listeners to handle user interaction.

+Based on the above we may establish that the assigned goal: "The implementation need to include at least 3 unique Swing components" has been accomplished.
+The implementation contains three different Swing components used in the game.
+These includes the main window frame and panels for rendering the game and create buttons.

+#### Swing Layout
+The implementation includes the use of the FlowLayout in the ButtonLabel due to its simplicity in arranging the buttons from the left to right, making the position easy to control.

+Based on the above we may establish that the assigned goal: "The implementation need to include at least 1 unique Swing layout" has been accomplished.
+This by implementing at least one Swing Layout, which in this case were the FlowLayout due to its ease of use.

+#### Additional design patterns
+The implementation incorporates the Observer pattern which is used between the Model class and Controller class by notifying the Controller when the score is updated in the Model class.
+The implementation also incorporates the Factory Method pattern which is used to create the Bird and Obstacle objects.
+Where the ConcreteGameObject class acts as a factory for creating said objects.

+Based on the above we may establish that the assigned goal: "The implementation need to include at least 2 design patterns not including the MVC pattern" has been accomplished.
+This due to the use of the Observer pattern to notify the Controller of updates to the score and the Factory Method for a flexible way of creating objects.

+#### The MVC pattern
+The game make use of the Models, Views and Controllers in its implementation, while making sure that the communication between the roles complies with the rules.
+The Model and View is implemented to not communicate with each other and rely on the Controller to update the game logic and trigger rendering.

+Based on the above we may establish that the assigned goal: "The implementation need to conform to the MVC pattern" has been accomplished.
+This since the implementation has been made so that changes to the logic and rendering only is made through the controller.
+Not only does the Model and View not know about each other, they don't know about the Controller either.

 ### Alternative Approaches
 [replace this with relevant information]